amazon-ion/ion-docs/_books/ion-1-1/src/modules/encoding_modules.md

 // If other modules are in use, remove them from the encoding module sequence
 $ion::(encoding)
 ```

-Note that this is different from the behaviour of an IVM.
+You can also consider writing an Ion verson marker, which is more compact.
+The behavior is slightly different, however:
-When an IVM is encountered, the encoding module is set to the system module.
+an IVM will also add `$ion` to the encoding module sequence.
+See the [Default encoding module sequence](#default-encoding-module-sequence) section for details.